 - Ernst Dietrich from "De Cock en de moord in de 3e positie" was a ballet instructor who sexually abused some of his students.
 Worse yet, it was an Open Secret and it's stated that he didn't even bother being discreet about it.

 - Gerrit Koedoder from "De Cock en de bedrogen moordenaar" was a deadbeat journalist who regularly cheated on his wife and sold off her possessions to pay off his gambling debts.
-It's also revealed that he was involved with the acccidental death of a first year student in his fraternity days, due to a prank gone horribly wrong, which he later used to his advantage by blackmailing the two former friends of his who were also involved with the aforementioned incident.
+It's also revealed that he was involved with the acccidental death of a college freshman in his fraternity days, due to a prank gone horribly wrong, he exploited this by blackmailing those who were also involved with the incident.

 - The Coroner: Ennaeus den Koninghe.

 - Cult: "De Cock en de moord op de vader" features one.
 Its leader, Kalin Chagin, kills the father of a female member (in front of her) after he tries to convince her to leave the cult and come home with him

 - Da Chief: Superintendant Buitendam, even though his does not concern himself with day-to-day affairs, except to meddle whenever he's nervous.

 - Deadpan Snarker: Den Koninghe and Vledder.
 Den Koninghe towards Vledder and Vledder towards Den Koninghe and towards suspects during interrogations.